-Vishal Ahuja is on a mission to reduce healthcare spending by applying business practices, grounded in operations management and analytics principles, to the healthcare world.
-An assistant professor of information technology and operations management (ITOM) at SMU Cox and an adjunct professor of clinical sciences at UT Southwestern Medical Center, Ahuja leans on his years of experience in the corporate world to apply principles of operations management and data analytics to local healthcare data and improve patient outcomes and efficiency of care.
+Vishal Ahuja is on a mission to reduce health care spending by applying business practices, grounded in operations management and analytics principles, to the health care world.
+An associate professor of information technology and operations management (ITOM) at SMU Cox and an adjunct professor of clinical sciences at UT Southwestern Medical Center, Ahuja leans on his years of experience in the corporate world to apply principles of operations management and data analytics to local health care data and improve patient outcomes and efficiency of care.

 Predict and Prevent

 Between 1998 and 2018, health care expenditures in the U.S. more than tripled, from $1.2 billion to more than $3.6 billion, representing more than 17% of the U.S. GDP, or $11,172 per person, according to the Bureau of Labor Statistics.
 That trajectory is unsustainable, and entities that pay for that health care are always looking to reduce spending.
 Diabetes and pre-diabetes affect more than 40% of the U.S. population, costing the country $237 billion.